 It is cool to see in the setup of this amazing stereo receiver the mix of vu meters along with the emerging color led lights to indicate when the audio was reaching the red zone.
 The truly attenuating volume knob works great to tame the power of the massive transformer (non-toroidal).

 Now, going to the sound department, paired with the right pair of 8 ohms speakers, this thing will blow the ceiling out of most rooms.
 The bottom end as you roll the volume knob up is going to realign your internal organs while the crystal clear high-end will redo your hair.
 They are not easy to get or cheap at about $5,000 but it is all you will ever need in terms of power and sound quality.

 Harmonic distortion never got so close to zero as with the Yamaha´s oldest brother on the CR stereo receivers line.
-It boasts 160 watts per channel and at the same time has 0.01% of harmonic distortion ratio.
+It boasts 160 watts per channel and at the same time has a 0.01% harmonic distortion ratio.
 The wooden enclosure is big and heavy and the construction is completely flawless from beginning to end.

-The sonic capabilities of this beast are very wide because you can simply tweak it from the bass, treble, middle and presence knobs as well as apply the filters.
+The sonic capabilities of this beast are very wide because you can simply tweak it from the bass, treble, middle, and presence knobs as well as apply the filters.
 You can also select any kind of speaker configuration including a subwoofer.
-The craftsmanship and the audio quality on this stereo receiver make it the best $3,000 you can ever spend on improving way you listen to music at home.
+The craftsmanship and the audio quality on this stereo receiver make it the best $3,000 you can ever spend on improving the way you listen to music at home.